ajozz13/IBCPost/README.md

 The project will read the contents of the file and submit them via HTTP post to the IBC Rest API.
-For more information on the creation of the required JSON structure, please visit the IBC REST API documentation https://api.pactrak.com/manifest/aams.
+For more information on the creation of the required JSON structure, please visit the IBC REST API documentation page https://api.pactrak.com/manifest/aams.

 Requirements
 ------------